Russian private army head claims control of Bakhmut but Ukraine says fighting continues

 “The situation is critical,” she said.
 “As of now, our defenders, control certain industrial and infrastructure facilities in this area.”

 Serhiy Cherevatyi, spokesman for Ukraine’s eastern command, told The Associated Press that Prigozhin’s claim “is not true.
 Our units are fighting in Bakhmut.”
+In a statement on Facebook, the Ukrainian General Staff said “heavy battles for the city of Bakhmut do not stop.”

+Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, said “this is not the first time Prigozhin has said ‘we seized everything and are dominating’.”
+He also suggested that the Wagner chief’s statement was aimed at drawing attention away from Zelenskyy’s recent highly visible trips overseas, including to the Group of Seven summit in Japan on Saturday.

 Fighting has raged in and around Bakhmut for more than eight months.

-Note: This story has been updated to correct Podolyak’s position as presidential adviser, not chief of staff.